 PeaceHealth St. Joseph Medical Center deeply appreciates our speakers' willingness to contribute to the Continuing Medical Education (CME) of our staff.
-This page is designed as a resource to assist faculty in presenting in proper accordance with the regulations of our accrediting body, particularly in areas of disclosure and conflict of interest.
+This page is designed as a resource to assist faculty in complying with the regulations of the Washington State Medical Association, our accrediting body, particularly in areas of disclosure and conflict of interest.

 Disclosure and Resolution of Conflict of Interest